-For the 2016-17 season, we have not yet heard from the Tribe.
-The Tribe usually proposes a duck season of October 14, 2016, through February 22, 2017.
+We have yet to hear from the Wampanoag Tribe of Gay Head.
+The Tribe usually proposes a duck season of October 8 through February 16.
 The Tribe usually proposes a daily bag limit of eight birds, which could include no more than four hen mallards, four mottled ducks, one fulvous whistling duck, four mergansers, three scaup, two hooded mergansers, three wood ducks, one canvasback, two redheads, two pintail, and four of all other species not listed.
 The season for harlequin ducks is usually closed.
-The Tribe usually proposes a teal (green-winged and blue) season of October 10, 2016, through February 22, 2017.
-A daily bag limit of six teal would be in addition to the daily bag limit for ducks.
+The Tribe usually proposes a teal (green-winged and blue) season of October 8 through February 16.
+A daily bag limit of 10 teal would be in addition to the daily bag limit for tribe usually requests a season between September 3 and 13, and between November 19 and February 16, with a daily bag limit of 15 snow geese.

-For sea ducks, the Tribe usually proposes a season between October 7, 2016, and February 22, 2017, with a daily bag limit of seven, which could include no more than one hen eider and four of any one species unless otherwise noted above.
+For sea ducks, the Tribe usually proposes a season between October 1 and February 16, with a daily bag limit of seven, which could include no more than one hen eider and four of any one species unless otherwise noted above.

-For Canada geese, the Tribe usually requests a season between September 4 and September 21, 2016, and between October 28, 2016, and February 22, 2017, with a daily bag limit of 8 Canada geese.
-For snow geese, the tribe usually requests a season between September 4 to September 21, 2016, and between November 25, 2016, and February 22, 2017, with a daily bag limit of 15 snow geese.
+For Canada geese, the Tribe usually requests a season between September 3 and 15 and between October 22 and February 16, with a daily bag limit of eight Canada geese.
+For snow geese, the

-For woodcock, the Tribe usually proposes a season between October 10 and November 23, 2016, with a daily bag limit of three.
-For sora and Virginia rails, the Tribe usually requests a season of September 2, 2016, through November 10, 2016, with a daily bag limit of 5 sora and 10 Virginia rails.
-For snipe, the Tribe usually requests a season of September 2, 2016, through December 16, 2016, with a daily bag limit of 8.
+For woodcock, the Tribe usually proposes a season between October 8 and November 24, with a daily bag limit of three.
+For sora and Virginia rails, the Tribe usually requests a season of September 3 through November 3, with a daily bag limit of 5 sora and 10 Virginia rails.
+For snipe, the Tribe usually requests a season of September 3 through December 8, with a daily bag limit of eight.